Are you about to become homeless and in need of help?

 The Housing Team can advise you about your rights and try to help prevent you from becoming homeless.

-If you are at risk of homelessness within 56 days, please make a homelessness application via the online form on the Housing Jigsaw website or browse the pages below for general advice.
+If you are at risk of homelessness within 56 days, please use the Jigsaw online form to make a homelessness application or browse the information below for advice.

 My relationship with the people I live with has broken down